Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ---
 # What is the Species selector for?

-You can use the Species selector to
+You can use the Species selector to:

 * choose a species genome, to work with in other apps and

 * explore the genetic composition of a species genome.

 ## How to choose a species genome